OKAZAKI Sekkohin (Stone Carving)

-The origins of this craft date back to the latter part of the Muromachi period (1391-1573).
-It was during the following Momoyama period (1573-1600), however, that the lord of Okazaki castle brought in skilled stone masons from Kawachi and Izumi to carry out some improvements to the surrounding town and had stone walls and moats built.
+The origins of this craft can be traced to the latter part of the Muromachi era (1391-1573), but it was during the subsequent Momoyama era (1573-1600) that the lord of Okazaki castle invited skilled stonemasons from Kawachi and Izumi to build stone walls and a moat around the castle and to carry out some improvements to the surrounding town.

-By the beginning of the 19th century there were 29 stone carving workshops and by the end of the same century there were 50.
-Before World War II at its peak the town boasted 350 workshops, a number which of late has declined somewhat.
+By the beginning of the 19th century, there were 29 stone carving workshops, which rose to 50 by the end of the century.
+Before World War II, the town reached a peak of 350 workshops, a number that has since declined.

-The major product is stone lanterns, which take the simple beauty of straight and curved lines, and creates a variety of lines and faces through their intersection.
-High level methods used to do the decorative carving lend a delicacy and beauty to the stoneworks.
+Most Okazaki stone carvings are stone lanterns, which are characterized by the simple beauty of their straight and curved lines and the variety of faces created through their intersection.
+The advanced methods used for the decorative carving give the lanterns a delicacy and beauty.

 How to make

 The stone lanterns are made with Okazaki granite.
-The chalk lines drawn to indicate where to carve are done with a sashigane, and tools such as a stone hammer, chisel, bush hammer, and others are used to form the shape, and the parts of the lantern are stacked from the bottom up, with the base, pillar, support, light box, shade, and jewel.
+First, chalk lines are drawn with a carpenter’s square to indicate where the design should be carved.
+Then, various tools, including a stone hammer, chisel and bush hammer, are used to carve the stone.
+Finally, the individual parts of the lantern—the base, pillar, support, light box, shade, and jewel—are stacked from the bottom up.